Connecting to the Console Port¶

 Garbled Serial Output¶

-If the serial output appears to be garbled, binary, or random characters check the following items:
+If the serial output appears to be garbled, missing characters, binary, or random characters check the following items:

 Ensure the terminal program is configured for the correct speed.
 (See No Serial Output)